 And I am better.

-Spitting on the backs of the unseen people who got us here.
+Climbing on the backs of the unseen people who got us here, so that I can stand taller?

-Raping the experiences of minorities to feel comfortable, in charge, and safe, so ‘they’ could remain ‘they’: cold, sweaty, and nameless.
+Minimizing the experiences of minorities so that I could feel comfortable, in charge, and safe?
+So ‘they’ could remain ‘they’: cold, sweaty, and nameless.

 Yes, that is where I come from.

-“Do not see, speak, hear or smell difference”, they told me, “Everyone is alike.”
+“Do not see, speak, hear or smell difference”, they told me, “Everyone is alike, in America’s grand melting pot.”

-The white siren spoke so loudly, though I have not heard her until now.
+The white siren spoke so loudly, though I had not heard her until now.

-I drank her poison by the gallons, and hangover hasn’t gone away.
+I drank her poison by the gallons, and the hangover hasn’t gone away.

 I am wondering if this detox will be as painful as their secrets.

-I am questioning: will this anger will result in action?
+I am questioning: will my anger result in action?

-As I point my middle finger back East, I demand:
+As I turn back towards home, I demand:

-Carolina, take back your damnable lies and make me new.
+Carolina, take back your lies and make me new.
 Make me clean.

-Carolina, give me back my home, give me a new place to come from.
+Carolina, give me a new place I call home.